Driveways (film): Filming

-Chau, too, playing a mother in a film for the first time, developed a similar rapport with Jaye.
+Chau, playing a mother in a film for the first time, developed a similar rapport with Jaye.
 Ahn recalls how, in the scene where the two eat pizza on the darkened porch of April's house, they kept interacting and eating between takes.
 "It felt really easy and natural.
 I was lucky."

 Some improvisation was involved in her scenes with Jaye, Chau said.
 "I think I might have added a couple more fucks than what was in the script" when around him, she recalls.
 "I think that they were edited out."
 When she leaned over to Jaye and whispered "Make a wish!" in his ear during the birthday party scene, a line she improvised, Ahn was moved to tears.
 Her "Professor" nickname for Cody also had not been in the script.

 Jaye, too, added some material to the film.
 After cinematographer Ki Jin Kim noticed that Jaye was stomping Chau's discarded cigarette out on every take of the truck stop scene early in the film, Ahn put a closeup of it in the film to establish the relationship between the characters.

 Ahn also added the scene where Chau retreats to a bar to take a break later in the film. "[I]t just feels so real in the situation", he told The Film Stage.
 "I really love that sequence for that little bit of seeing a woman's independence, a mother's independence."
 Ahn was also impressed by how well Chau played Big Buck Hunter; he said it made him want to write an action film for her.
 He and Kim began realizing that Chau did not need much coverage, so they increasingly began shooting her in longer takes.

 Chau established her own rapport with Dennehy, whom she believes found the shoot physically challenging due to his age and the summer heat.
 Since the film's budget was too low for the actors to have individual trailers, Dennehy would relax between his scenes the living room of the house not in use, and talk with the workers at the craft service table, or anyone else there with him.
 Chau says some of his favorite subjects when she talked with him were his grandchildren, acting and his childhood in New York.

 The film had one instance of product placement—the Rocky Rococo pizza delivered to Kathy and Cody for dinner.
 According to Ahn, the film's first assistant director's family had founded the chain (located exclusively in the Midwest) and she was able to get a T-shirt, hat and pizza box for use in the film.
-"It was just a fun thing to include" Ahn recalled.
+"It was just a fun thing to include," Ahn recalled.
 Chau recalls the scene fondly since she was hungry and kept eating the pizza between takes; Ahn was concerned that she might get too full to film more takes if needed.